 Medtronic’s Recalled Insulin Pumps Endanger Diabetes Patients

 If you own a Medtronic insulin device, we recommend checking your model number immediately to see if it has been recalled.
 You can speak to your medical provider about switching to a safer model or call Medtronic at 1-866-222-2584 if you have questions about replacing your recalled device.
 You can also reach out to our offices to discuss your recall case with our experienced team.

 Risks Associated with Defective Medtronic Insulin Pump & Infusion Sets

 Class I recalls are the most serious category of recalls issued by the FDA.
 This type of recall indicates that the product defect could potentially cause serious injury.
 According to the official FDA website, a Class I recall is “a situation in which there is a reasonable probability that the use of or exposure to a violative product will cause serious adverse health consequences or even death."

-Medtronic’s two recalls were based on its discovery that a defect in the infusion sets could potentially prevent the insulin pump from venting air pressure properly, resulting in the delivery of too much or too little insulin.
-This defect could have potentially fatal results for thousands of insulin-dependent patients.
+Medtronic’s defective insulin pumps put diabetic patients at risk of receiving too much or too little insulin, which can have potentially fatal results for thousands of people.
 One of the most dangerous risks associated with insulin overdose is hypoglycemia, a condition in which a person’s blood sugar (glucose) is too low.
 Hypoglycemia can result in seizures, coma, brain injury, or even death.